Advancing Young Women in STEM

 Past Scholarship Recipients:

-Businesses in New Mexico have trouble finding the Science, Technology, Engineering and Mathematics (STEM) talent they need to stay competitive.
+Businesses in New Mexico have trouble finding the Science, Technology, Engineering, and Mathematics (STEM) talent they need to stay competitive.
 Women make up more than half the population of New Mexico, yet they are much less likely to earn a STEM degree or pursue a STEM career.
 New Mexico could dramatically increase its available talent by focusing on strategies for closing this gap.
-Women remain underrepresented in the STEM professions and there is a need to inspire the next generation of female innovators and leaders.
+There is a need to support the next generation of female innovators and leaders in New Mexico.
 NMOST is committed to advancing and diversifying the STEM field.
-This scholarship is designed to assist and encourage young women pursuing a STEM career.
-NMOST will be awarding $1000, $750 and $500 scholarships.
+This scholarship is designed to assist and encourage young women pursuing a STEM education and career.
+NMOST has awarded $1000, $750, and $500 scholarships.

 Interested in becoming a sponsor?
-The 2023 sponsorship packet can be found here
+The 2025 sponsorship packet can be found here

 Million Girls Moonshot